* Dollar curbs gains vs euro, yen after U.S. data

 Meanwhile, falling prices in Germany and France highlighted the risk of deflation in the euro zone, which slipped into its longest ever recession at the start of this year, increasing the risk of more European Central Bank interest rate cuts.

 "Data has highlighted weakness in the euro zone economy, including in core countries, and this will leave the euro vulnerable," said Ian Stannard, currency strategist at Morgan Stanley.

 At the same time a firmer dollar trend was "very much in place", which could mean the euro drops towards the April 4 low of $1.2745 perhaps as early as next week.
 "Even if Bernanke dampens some of the pro-tapering enthusiasm it will only cause a temporary setback for the dollar."

 Traders said investors were eager to buy dips in the dollar, which was expected to gain further while the yen continued to weaken following April's aggressive Japanese monetary easing.

-Against the yen the dollar last traded down 0.1 percent at 102.16 yen, down from a session peak of 102.68 yen.
-The dollar touched a peak of 102.76 yen on Wednesday, its strongest since late 2008, according to Reuters data.
+Against the yen the dollar last traded down 0.2 percent at 101.98 yen, down from a session peak of 102.68 yen.
+It reached 102.76 yen on Wednesday, its strongest since late 2008, according to Reuters data.